DoctorEww/software-assurance/ProjectProposal.md

 # CYBR 8420 - Project Proposal
 ## Team Nemo

-## Open-Source Project: Name here
+## Open-Source Project: BitWarden

-## Hypothetical Operation Environment
+## Hypothetical Operation Environment - Justin

 Info here

-### Systems Engineering Diagram
+### Systems Engineering Diagram - Adam

 This will be a diagram detailing the systems engineering view of the software

-### Perceived Threats
+### Perceived Threats - Drew

 - Threats
 - Threats
 - More Threats!

-### Security Features
+### Security Features - Jensen

 - Feature 1
 - Feature 2
 - Feature 3

-## Team Motivation
+## Team Motivation - Chris

-Our primary team motive for the selction of an open source project lies in the desire to provide secure code bases for security based utilities.
+Our primary team motive for the selection of an open source project lies in the desire to provide secure code bases for security based utilities.

-## Open-Source Project Description
+## Open-Source Project Description - Justin

 It'll be something to do with password managers or ad blockers

-## Licensing Considerations
+## Licensing Considerations - Drew

 Open-source licensing stuff

-## Security Related History
+## Security Related History - Jensen

 Outline of the secirty issues present in the project